How Talent Assessment Can Improve Talent Management

 By Lisala Peery

-Here’s the scenario: You must find the best-fitting talent for an open position.
+Here is a scenario: You must find the best-fitting talent for an open position.
 You receive a referral from an industry colleague for a candidate who is a rising star in the field.
-After some vetting, and a great interview, you fill the position and onboarding begins.
-Because you are extremely busy, you oversee training and trust they will be on their way, helping the company prosper.
+After some vetting, and a great interview process, you fill the position and onboarding begins.
+Since you are extremely busy, you oversee training and trust they will be on their way and helping the company prosper.

-After a few weeks, it’s clear that the new hire’s performance is a little less stellar than expected.
+After a few weeks, it is clear the new hire’s performance is a little less stellar than expected.
 You find yourself repeating instructions and explanations.
-While their work is okay, they don’t seem to be catching on to the culture as quickly as expected, and it’s causing you to take more time out of your week to address than you planned.
+While their work is okay, they do not seem to be catching on to the culture as quickly as you expected, and it is causing you to take more time out of your week to address than you planned.
 Would a talent assessment have helped?

 An effective talent assessment should start by stating the company goals and values.
 Do you know what the company needs?
 Do you know what the role requires?
-Being crystal clear here will help your candidates have a positive interviewing experience and offer insight into how to adapt to your management style and company culture.
-Keep your objectives top-of-mind during the assessment and improve the process for evaluating current personnel and assessing new hires and making sure they align with the short- and long-term goals that matter most to your company.
+Being upfront and transparent can help your candidates have a positive interviewing experience and offer insight into how to adapt to your management style and company culture.
+Keep your objectives top-of-mind during the assessment and improve the process for evaluating current personnel and assessing new hires and ensuring they align with the short and long-term goals that matter most to your company.
 Then, create a well-written job description and posting to attract candidates who are already a great fit.

 Implementing Assessments through a Talent Management System

-Once the hire is on board, ongoing assessments can be made through a talent management system (TMS).
-Make sure the entire workforce understands the company goals and objectives and their role in making sure the objectives are met.
+Once the hire is on board, ongoing assessments can be made through a Talent Management System (TMS).
+Ensure the entire workforce understands the company goals and objectives and their role in making sure the objectives are met.
 A good TMS is designed to use hard data and metrics to assess workforce quality.
-This tool is useful for setting realistic recruitment and training objectives and incentives.
+This tool is useful for setting realistic recruiting and training objectives and incentives.
 A good TMS also ensures that top talent is cultivated and rises within the company, while those who underperform are disciplined (while making sure they understand the goals they should be meeting).
 Department managers can access the TMS to keep track of employee progress, making it easy to quantify the basis for promotions and raises.
 Skill gaps and completed training are measured, and real-time reports are easily accessible.
 Keep your workforce engaged and thriving by:

 - Providing objective feedback often, showing that the company is vested in its success.